Search

 Reading Workshops for Parents

-As a school we work very closely with Stoke Speaks Out and provide support for through more formal workshops the Year we offer workshops for parents where they can learn about the teaching of reading and phonics and, in turn, feel more confident to support their children at home.
-For information about reading workshops please get in touch with Mrs Rammell and Mrs Middleton.
-Unfortunately due to covid restrictions we have not been able to run our normal workshops.
-We will update you when things change.
+As a school we work very closely with parents and provide support for through more formal workshops the Year.
+We offer workshops for parents where they can learn about the teaching of reading and phonics and, in turn, feel more confident to support their children at home.
+For information about reading workshops please get in touch with Mrs Cooper. .

 Kids